17 Signs He Is Emotionally Dependent On You & How to Deal

 10. He’s overly clingy

-Clinginess is often one of the clearest signs he is emotionally dependent on you.
+Clinginess is often one of the clearest signs that he is emotionally dependent on you.
 Whether it’s needing constant attention, texting or calling excessively, or wanting to be together all the time, his clinginess can feel overwhelming.

 You may feel like you can’t take a breath or have any personal space without him needing your presence.
 While closeness is important, too much dependence on you for emotional stability can be a strain.